MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 Azure Information Protection provides classification, labeling, and protection for an organization's documents and emails.
 The protection technology uses the Azure Rights Management service; now a component of Azure Information Protection.

-This means that all documents and emails that are protected by using the Azure Rights Management service do so by using Azure Information Protection.
-But you can use Azure Information Protection without using the Azure Rights Management service.

 ## What subscription do I need for Azure Information Protection and what features are included?
 See the [subscription information](https://go.microsoft.com/fwlink/?LinkId=827589) for Azure Information Protection.

 ## I’ve heard a new release is going to be available soon, for Azure Information Protection—when will it be released?

 The technical documentation does not contain information about upcoming releases.
 For this type of information and for release announcements, check the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-rights-management-services) and get the latest updates from [Dan Plastina @TheRMSGuy](https://twitter.com/TheRMSGuy) on Twitter.
 If it’s an Office release that you’re interested in, be sure to also check the [Office blog](https://blogs.office.com/).

 ## Where can I find supporting information for Azure Information Protection—such as legal, compliance, and SLAs?